thesanchitadevi/Tech-Blog/README.md

 ### Overview

-TechBlog is a modern blogging platform that allows users to create, manage, and explore blogs on various topics.
-Designed for seamless performance and a user-friendly experience, TechBlog is built using state-of-the-art technologies.
+The TechBlog backend server is a RESTful API built using Node.js, Express, and TypeScript, with MongoDB as the database.
+It serves as the core of the TechBlog application, providing endpoints for user authentication, blog management, and admin functionalities.
+Designed for scalability and security, this server ensures smooth communication between the frontend and the database.

 ### Admin Credentials